-This is for all the young women out there who are just starting out.
+This is for all the young women out there who are just starting out and needing help with a cleaning routine.

 Maybe you’re soon to be married or newly married, or maybe you’re single, and you’ve just paid your first mortgage payment.